Latest posts by Jovin Tardif (see all)

 Discussing Seraph Films with Director Gene Blalock

 Out on a late-night walk with camera in-hand in Hollywood.
 The moon was intensely bright tonight.
 Downtown Los Angeles isn’t the same these days.
 It is quiet tonight and it has never been so empty.
 It’s surreal passing the Vista Theatre, the Shakespeare Bridge, Hollywood Boulevard, the Roxy Theatre, the Sunset Strip, and Capitol Records and not seeing a single human being.
 With camera in-hand it’s time to capture Hollywood’s deserted streets.
 I wrote this quick story above based on the fantastic images on Instagram by my guest today Gene Blalock.
 Blalock is a Los Angeles-based Director, known as much for his touching, heart-warming films as his eccentric horror vignettes.
-Today we sit down and get to know my friend Gene and learn about his production company, Seraph Films.
+Today on What’s On What’s Good with Jovin Tardif, we sit down and get to know my friend Gene and learn about his production company, Seraph Films.

 1. Did you have certain film genres that inspired you growing up?
 Can you give us a few examples, and why?